 Action Steps Desired Target Date 1.
 Provide public Wi-Fi access at all occupied Village Facilities.
 May 2016 2.
 Complete preliminary design for fiber link between Fire Station 1 and Village Hall working cooperatively with Warren Township High School July 2016 3.
 Meet with to local taxing bodies to discuss network partnership opportunities on a recurring basis.
-September 2016 4.
-Propose an intergovernmental project related to high-speed networks / dedicated Internet access as part of the FY 17-18 budget proposal.
+September 2016 Propose an intergovernmental project related to high-speed networks / dedicated Internet access as part of the FY 17-18 budget proposal.
 February 2017 5.
 Utilize shared bandwidth / network services amongst at least 2 other taxing bodies on an ongoing basis.
 October 2017

-STATUS AS OF: C OCTOBER 2019 INITI ATIVE #3.6: Explore enhanced communications via public Wi Fr/fiber.
-AND STATES 0% 10% 20% 30% 40% 50% 60% 70% 80% 100% Status Action Step Description of Action Step Status \checkmark #1 Completed for Police Station, Fire Station 1, Fire Station 2, Public Works, and Village Hall.
-Future additions may include Mother Rudd & Welton Plaza. ✓ #2 Design work has been completed to complete a fiber link between Fire House #1 and the Village Hall.
-Warren Township High School will be participating in the project with a conduit connection from the main building to the football field. \checkmark #3 Met with WTHS, but meetings with other agencies have not yet occurred for potential future opportunities. ~ #4 Project completed including Fire Station #1, Village Hall WTHS OPlaine Campus Building, and WTHS Field Press Box.
+STATUS / BRUARY 2021 ATIVE #3.6: Explore enhanced communications via public W-FH/fiber.
+0% 10% 20% 30% 40% 50% 60% 70% 80% 20% 100% Status Action Step Description of Action Step Status 1 #1 Completed for Police Station, Fire Station & Fire Station 2, Public Works, and Village Hall.
+Future additions may include Wother Rudd & Welton Plaza. ~ #2 Design work has been completed to complete a fiber link between Fire House #1 and the Village Hall.
+Warren Township High School will be participating in the project with a conduit connection from the main building to the football field.
+1 #3 Met with WTHS, but meetings with other agencies have not yet occurred for potential future opportunities. ~ #4 Project completed including Fire Station #1, Village Hall WTHS OPlaine Campus Building, and WTHS Field Press Box.
 Village benefited from Warren Township High School's agreement to allow the Village to have an easement on School property.
 Conduit was installed to provide a cable path between the Village and the High School.
 10Gb network connections on Village owned fiber are now active between the Police Station, Village Hall, Fire Station 1 and Public Works.
-Point-to-Point Microwave equipment being installed between Gurnee Police Station and Zion Police Station in support of resource sharing. ~ #5 Gurnee Police Station and Zion Police Station in support of resource sharing.
-Microwave link from Gurnee Police Station to Zion Police Station is now in service.
+Point-to-Point Microwave equipment being installed between Gurnee Police Station and Zion Police Station in support of resource sharing. ~ #5 Microwave link from Gurnee Police Station to Zion Police Station is now in service.
 This link provides greater bandwidth and redundancy in support of dispatch consolidation and law enforcement communication.
 In August 2019, the State of Illinois "Connect Illinois" infrastructure initiative is looking to invest \$20 million in the existing Illinois Century Network (ICN).
 As a participant in ICN we stand to benefit from this investment.
 Our education partners will benefit from increased subsidies for bandwidth provided via ICN.